Snake4life/livestreamer-delay-restart-script/README.md

 ##Windows Version

+Once you have filled in the variable right-click the script and choose "Run with PowerShell" to execute.
+You will see the output indicating how long it's going to sleep.
+Once this time has been reached it will start recording the stream and restart if interrupted.

 ##Linux Version

 Once you have filled in the variables from a terminal simply execute ./ls_delay_restart.sh and you will see an output of sleeping for x seconds.
 Once this time has been reached it will start recording the stream and restart if interrupted.